EricssonResearch/calvin-base/calvin/examples/android_access_control/README.md

 # Android Access Control Example #

+__NOTE__: The Android Calvin contrained platform is not actively maintained, thus this example is unlikely to work out of the box.

 This example shows how an access control system for a door can be used together with a Calvin runtime on an Android device.

 ## Setup